aramyamal/GeneticAlgorithmSudokuSolver/README.md

 https://user-images.githubusercontent.com/116388893/235634335-00561fae-b327-4eb1-9f51-0c79d8440d2e.mp4

-The following solution was printed in conjunction with the previous example:
+The following solution was printed in conjunction with the previous continous graph:
 ```
 [[5 3 4 6 7 8 9 1 2]
  [6 7 2 1 9 5 3 4 8]